HDF-NI/hdf5.node/readme.md

 ### Notes on Recent Releases

-* Note: Release v0.3.4 For static native linkng, link_type command line switch is provided in binding.gyp(darwin,win untested).
+* Note: Release v0.3.4 Reserved propeties such as type, rank, rows etc. are now settable in options for dataset functions.
+Typescript definition files now available.
+For static native linkng, link_type command line switch is provided in binding.gyp(darwin,win untested).
 Added custom 64 bit signed (Int64) and unsigned (Uint64) integer attributes read/write since tey are't yet supported by javascript.
 Added a file method enableSingleWriteMumltiRead (if native version older than 1.10.x it is a noop).
 Synchronous iterate and visit is now available on file and group children.
+Bug fixes on dimensioning have been made

 * Note: asynchronous i/o is coming but not in this release